MercuryBench/quantum-tictactoe/README.md

 # quantum-tictactoe

-This is a really bad implementation of Quantum Tic Tac Toe
+This is a really bad implementation of Quantum Tic Tac Toe (use the repo graph-quantum-ttt instead)

 Just run play_qTTT.py via